disaster-robotics-proalertas/usv_sim_lsa/README.md

-# Simulated enviroment for Unmanned Surface Vehicles (usv_sim_lsa) -- 0.0.0
+# Simulated environment for Unmanned Surface Vehicles (usv_sim) -- 0.0.1
 This simulator uses a combination of multiple physics packages to build a test environment for Unmanned Surface Vehicles (USV).
-We'll use it, at first, to develop and test control and trajectory strategies for USVs. but it can be easily adapted to other applications.
-It contains multiple robot models such as propeled boats(rudder boat, differential boat, airboat) and sailboat.
-Boats are affected by waves, wind and water currents.
-To do that, we curently use UWsim for water surface modeling, we also load HEC-RAS output files with water speed of river and channel simulations.
-We simulate wind current with Lattice Boltzmann in a 2D grid.
-All those features alow to disturb the movement of boats in a realistic way.
+It is developed to test control and trajectory strategies for USVs, but it can be easily adapted to other applications.
+It contains multiple robot models such as propelled boats(rudder boat, differential boat, airboat) and sailboat.
+Boats are affected by waves, wind and water currents, implemented by UWsim for water surface modeling, HEC-RAS for water speed of river and channel simulations, and Lattice Boltzmann in a 2D grid for wind current.
+All those features allow to modelling the movement of boats in a realistic way.

 ### Prerequisites

-You need Ubuntu Linux 16.04 since the curent version of this simulator uses ROS Kinetic.
-To install Ros Kinetic, run the following commands:
+You need Ubuntu Linux 16.04 since the current version of this simulator uses ROS Kinetic.
+To install ROS Kinetic, run the following commands:

         sudo sh -c 'echo "deb http://packages.ros.org/ros/ubuntu $(lsb_release -sc) main" > /etc/apt/sources.list.d/ros-latest.list'